theonedev/onedev/readme.md

 ### Docker First Kubernetes Native Build Farm

 Out-of-box CI/CD capability with docker.
 Trivial to scale up to run massive jobs as pods in Kubernetes.
 Transparent support for Linux and Windows containers.

 ![Job Executor](doc/images/job-executor.png)

 ### Effortless Agent Based Build Farm

-In case you do not have Kubernetes cluster to run CI/CD jobs, agents can be installed on remote machines to set up your build farm.
-OneDev server will push updates to agents automatically if necessary to make agent maintenance effortless
+In case you do not have Kubernetes clusters, or want to run CI/CD jobs  outside docker, agents can be installed on remote machines to set up your build farm.
+OneDev server will push updates to agents automatically to make agent maintenance effortless

 ![agents.png](doc/images/agents.png)